Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Learn more about the bot's commands with `/help`.

+Change the language between English, 한국어, 日本語, Français, 中文, and Español with `/locale`.

 We update our songs frequently!
 Expect to see songs on the bot the same day they release on YouTube!

 # Sections